vedantlbhatt/mysql-runner/README.md

 ## Features

 NL2MySQL Queries!
+Use natural language to communicate and query your connected database directly within VS Code!
 In your project you are using it on, hit Cmd+Shift+P, type in "Enter Database Credentials" Enter credentials as you are prompted for it.
 Hit Cmd+Shift+P again, type "nl2sqlquery"
 Type in normal language the data you want to interact with in the connected database!